valory-xyz/open-autonomy/docs/guides/define_agent.md

         autonomy add connection valory/http_client:0.23.0:bafybeidykl4elwbcjkqn32wt5h4h7tlpeqovrcq3c5bcplt6nhpznhgczi
         ```

-    !!! warning "Important"

-        In the [set up guide](./set_up.md) we initialized an empty local registry.
-You need first to fetch and sync the component from the remote registry, or use the remote registry directly.
+    === "Add from the local registry"

+        ```bash
+        autonomy --registry-path=../packages add connection valory/http_client:0.23.0
+        ```

+    Note that you can only add components from the local registry if they are present there.

-5. **Publish the agent.** Once you have finished coding and testing the agent, [pubish it on a local or remote registry](./publish_fetch_packages.md#publish-an-agent-on-a-registry) for future reuse of the agent.
-Note down the agent public ID and the package hash.
+5. **Publish the agent.** Once you have finished coding and testing the agent, [pubish it on the local and/or remote registry](./publish_fetch_packages.md#publish-an-agent-on-a-registry).
+Note down the agent public ID and the package hash:

     === "Publish to the remote registry"